Porsche Cayenne vs Macan: Which SUV Should You Buy?

 This is the difference that matters most.
 The Cayenne is Porsche’s larger, mid-size SUV and the Macan is the compact one.
 The Cayenne is about six inches longer overall, with a longer wheelbase, so it has more room for passengers and luggage.

-The Macan’s smaller size is not just a compromise.
+The Macan’s smaller size is not just a downside.
 It makes the car easier to park, thread through traffic, and live with day to day, which is a real advantage in a busy city.
+In tight multi-storey car parks and on narrow streets, the compact body pays off every single time.

-Cargo backs this up.
-The Cayenne holds roughly 27 cubic feet behind the rear seats and around 60 with them folded, against about 17 and 53 in the Macan.
 Both also come in a sloping Coupe body if you want a sportier roofline, which trades a little headroom and cargo height for style.
+The Cayenne Coupe is the more dramatic of the two shapes, while the Macan keeps a single, more upright body.
 For a growing family or big airport runs, the Cayenne is the more practical SUV; for one or two people in the city, the Macan is plenty.

 Both SUVs span a wide range, from sensible to seriously fast.
-The Macan starts with a turbocharged four cylinder around 261 horsepower, and the gas Macan GTS uses a 2.9 liter twin turbo V6 with about 434 horsepower, good for 0 to 60 mph in roughly 4.3 seconds.
+The Macan starts with a turbocharged four cylinder around 261 horsepower, while the Cayenne starts higher with a turbo V6 around 348 horsepower.
+From there the two ranges climb in different directions.

 Black Porsche Cayenne Coupe, rear three-quarter view